sumitarora/redux-segment/README.md

 used to selectively enable or disable certain intergrations or set `anonymousId` or `userId` on an ad-hoc basis.
-More routinely, it is used to "backdate" events by setting the `timestamp` key to when the event actually occured (as opposed to when the action was dispatched).
+More routinely, it is used to "backdate" events by setting the `timestamp` key to when the event actually occurred (as opposed to when the action was dispatched).
 This is useful for cases where an action may be triggered after a significant wait (e.g. setTimeout, callback, animations, etc...) and you want to capture the time of human action instead of, say, the time at